LexHouben/tesla-json/README.md

 ## 📂 File Structure

 - `all_superchargers.json`: Main data file containing all supercharger locations and their attributes.
-- `parse_all_superchargers.py`: Python script used to generate and update the JSON file from raw data.

 ## ☕ Buy Me a Coffee